'...venturing together, as we have always done, following the calls as the wild geese fly'

 the story

 ‘…yesterday, quite by chance, I came across one of the entrants, a little book by someone called Becky Carraway.
 She's self-published a collection of anecdotal poems written by her grandfather, Richard, and it’s… well, it’s charming, overflowing with touching memories and with his love for her.
-I think he lives near an estuary on the southwest coast, and from his spiritual connection to the land, which he writes about so sensitively in his poems, he sounds enigmatic… just different in some way.
+I think he lives near an estuary on the west coast, and from his spiritual connection to the land, which he writes about so sensitively in his poems, he sounds enigmatic… just different in some way.
 I can’t really articulate this sense I have of him.’

 RACHEL SHAW